rdeioris/glTFRuntime-docs/Tutorials/RetargetingRPMAndMixamo.md

 Whenever a "translation" curve is named "Hips", we move it to the "root" one.

-We can finally enable "RootMotion" in our animation and we turn it on in the AnimInstance:
+We can finally enable "RootMotion" and "Anim First Frame" LockMode in our animation

 ![Step8_RootMotion](RetargetingRPMAndMixamo_Data/Step8_RootMotion.PNG?raw=true "Step8_RootMotion")

+and we can turn root motion "on" in the AnimInstance:

 ![Step8_AnimInstance](RetargetingRPMAndMixamo_Data/Step8_AnimInstance.PNG?raw=true "Step8_AnimInstance")

+## Final Notes

+* As already said this is an advanced approach mainly useful for showing advanced glTFRuntime features
+* You can end your workflow at step 7 if you do not need root motion support